Home Page

 Jesus told this story about a sower who was scattering some seed in a field.
 Some of the seed the sower scattered fell on a hard path.
 It could not sprout or grow and it was quickly eaten by birds.
 Some seeds fell on rocky ground where the soil was shallow.
 It grew quickly but could not grow deep roots and it was scorched and withered by the sun.
 Some of the seeds fell on ground full of weeds and thorns and, although the seed started to grow, it could not compete with the thorns and weeds and it gave up and died.
 But lots of seed fell on good soil.
 This soil felt just right, there were no weeds and it had lots of nutrients to help the seeds start growing.
 This soil helped the seed to plant deep, grow strong, flourish and produce lots of good fruit.

-This is exactly what we all strive for at St Leonard's; to provide the rich soil (the learning environment and curriculum) that enables our children to develop deep roots, flourish and grow in their own unique way.
+At St Leonard's Lower School we have high aspirations for all pupils at and we aim to provide the rich soil, a high quality learning experience and environment, that will enable all of our children to develop deep roots, flourish and grow in their own unique way.

 We aim to do this by: